AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-alwayson-availability-groups.md

 Before you start this tutorial, make sure:

 * You already have an Azure account.
-If you don't have one, [sign up for a trial account](/pricing/1rmb-trial/).
+If you don't have one, [sign up for a trial account](https://www.azure.cn/pricing/1rmb-trial/).
 * You already know how to provision a SQL Server VM from the virtual machine gallery using the GUI.
-For more information, see [Provisioning a SQL Server virtual machine on Azure](/documentation/articles/virtual-machines-windows-portal-sql-server-provision/)
+For more information, see [Provisioning a SQL Server virtual machine on Azure](./virtual-machines-windows-portal-sql-server-provision.md)
 * You already have a solid understanding of availability groups.
 For more information, see [Always On availability groups (SQL Server)](http://msdn.microsoft.com/zh-cn/library/hh510230.aspx).

-> [AZURE.NOTE]
+> [!NOTE]
 > If you are interested in using availability groups with SharePoint, also see [Configure SQL Server 2012 Always On availability groups for SharePoint 2013](http://technet.microsoft.com/zh-cn/library/jj715261.aspx).
 >
 >